kelyannefranca/kelyannefranca/README.md

 <h1> Hi, I am Kelyanne França</h1>
 <h2> Welcome to my GitHub.
 I hope you enjoy ! </h2>

-I have 22 years old, and I have studied and worked with technology area since 18 years, starting with technical support for systems (ERP), and right now i am working with programming (Delphi).
+I have 22 years old, and I have studied and worked with technology area since 18 years old, starting with technical support for systems (ERP), and right now i am working with programming (Delphi).
 But, before start with programming,I went already tester (quality assurance(QA)).